awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTransformJob.md

 Key Length Constraints: Maximum length of 1024\.
 Key Pattern: `[a-zA-Z_][a-zA-Z0-9_]*`
 Value Length Constraints: Maximum length of 10240\.
+Value Pattern: `[\S\s]*`
 Required: No

  ** [MaxConcurrentTransforms](#API_CreateTransformJob_RequestSyntax) **   <a name="SageMaker-CreateTransformJob-request-MaxConcurrentTransforms"></a>
 The maximum number of parallel requests that can be sent to each instance in a transform job\.
-The default value is `1`\.
-To allow Amazon SageMaker to determine the appropriate number for `MaxConcurrentTransforms`, set the value to `0`\.
+If `MaxConcurrentTransforms` is set to `0` or left unset, Amazon SageMaker checks the optional execution\-parameters to determine the optimal settings for your chosen algorithm\.
+If the execution\-parameters endpoint is not enabled, the default value is `1`\.
+For more information on execution\-parameters, see [How Containers Serve Requests](http://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-batch-code.html#your-algorithms-batch-code-how-containe-serves-requests)\.
+For built\-in algorithms, you don't need to set a value for `MaxConcurrentTransforms`\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Required: No